-Keeping in mind the above core stages of the swing, check out some of our favorite drills here at The Hitting Vault to re-enforce those good habits and movements.
+Keeping in mind the above core stages of the swing, check out some of our favorite baseball hitting drills for beginners to re-enforce those good habits and movements.
 For the drills below, all of the equipment needed is a baseball, bat, tee and net.
 All of the drills you see below are designed to be done using a tee.

 K Posture Drill

-One of the most common flaws for hitters that are just starting out is they tend to drop their back shoulder in an effort to get on the same plane as the baseball.
+One of the most common flaws for beginner baseball hitters is they tend to drop their back shoulder in an effort to get on the same plane as the baseball.
 At The Hitting Vault, we work with all of our hitters on what we call K Posture.

 We refer to K Posture as the position we want to be in when we start and progress through our swing.
 As a hitter that is just starting out, it’s important to start to feel this posture and build muscle memory for maintaining this posture throughout your swing.